Nsarob/MNIST_Digit_Classification/README.md

 # MNIST_Digit_Classification

-Buildimg a CNN to recognize handwritten digits in python using Tensorflow library
+This is a project focusing on the classification of digits from 0-9 using Logistic Regression and Convolutional Neural Network.
+The trained model is used to predict digits drawn in Paint and resized to 28*28 pixel